victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 3. Create the Screenlet's Interactor.
 Interactors are Screenlet components that make server calls.

+4. Define the Screenlet’s attributes.
+These are the XML attributes the app developer can set when inserting the Screenlet’s XML.
+These attributes control aspects of the Screenlet’s behavior.
+You'll add functionality to these attributes in the Screenlet class.

-4. Create the Screenlet class.
+5. Create the Screenlet class.
 The Screenlet class is the Screenlet's central component.
 It controls the Screenlet's behavior, and is the component the app developer interacts with when inserting a Screenlet.